ansgarS/Kubernetes-Workshop/README.md

 <the ip> kubernetes-workshop.info
 ```

-**Hint 2: path resolution**

-You will face the issue, that subpath are not automatically resolved by your ingress controller.
+**Hint 2: path resolution** You will face the issue, that subpaths are not automatically resolved by your ingress controller.
-To solve this issue, you have to use the redirect feature of ingress like in the following example:
+To solve this issue, you have to use the redirect feature of ingress-nginx like in the following example:
 ```
 # Ingress.yaml
 ...